This post may contain affiliate links, which costs you nothing but helps us continue to create positive change.

 Also known as “Pepitas,” I just love how much punch these little guys punch.
 They not only have a deliciously meaty flavor but they are ridiculously high in L-arginine and contain a significant amount of zinc.
 They have been known as one of the world’s healthiest foods, so why wouldn’t you want to add this into your culinary repertoire?

 Now that you are armed with the culinary aphrodisiacs, it is time to get creative and come up with something special for your significant other.
+If you need a couple of ideas that are quick, easy, delicious, and budget friendly then check out two of the best holiday treats.
 Just remember that it is the thought that counts and creativity goes miles, along with cleaning up after yourself!

 I would love to hear which foods you decided to try and the results of your Valentine’s Day culinary experiment.
 What did you try, did you both like it and what was the result?